The64thGamer/cheeseepedia/content/users/snowbobsuperboi.md

 contributors = ["Snowbobsuperboi"]
 citations = []
 +++
-I originated from scratch but I am a huge chuck e cheese fan.
+I originated from scratch but I am a huge Chuck E. Cheese fan.
 So, I try to edit pages of locations I have visited at least once or twice.